Black Makeup Is the Internet’s Newest Obsession—Here’s What You Need to Know

 This year's makeup trends have been matte pinks and beiges.
 But we just stumbled upon—and became hopelessly obsessed with—this shimmering, smoking-hot makeup trend known as "black makeup."
 Here's what we discovered.

 Matthew Cohen/rd.comBlack makeup?
 That’s right, black makeup.
-And by that we don’t mean makeup for black skin (which, by the way, can be unreasonably expensive and possibly dangerous), but rather the crazy-cool and absolutely mesmerizing trend that is also known as “transforming black makeup” or “color-changing black makeup,” which marries smoky to shimmery with the feel of mood-ring whimsy.
+And by that we don’t mean makeup for black skin, but rather the crazy-cool and absolutely mesmerizing trend that is also known as “transforming black makeup” or “color-changing black makeup,” which marries smoky to shimmery with the feel of mood-ring whimsy.

 “It looks like straight-up soot in a pot,” exclaims beauty writer Mi-Anne Chan, as she explores what she refers to as the “perfect palette cleanser” for the girly-hued beauty launches of the last few months.
 That’s where black makeup comes in.
 The thing about the name is that doesn’t necessarily go on black—it only looks that way before you apply it.
 Once you smooth, brush, or rub it on, it transforms into what Chan describes as “flattering and wearable hues” with a glittery finish.
 Like we said, it will bring to mind mood rings.
 You can watch here as Chan tries on all the black makeup, but we’re happy to give you the highlights.

 - Lipstick Queen Black Lace Rabbit Blush, $25, available at Ulta Beauty: Very black and a bit sparkly, as Chan rubs it in, it reveals a rosy glow, albeit an intense one which she tones down with a bit of concealer.